How to Ace Your MBA Interview: With Prep Questions & Answers

 The next difference in interviews is how much the MBA admissions interviewers know about you before the interview.

-Some programs are blind, meaning that the interviewer either hasn’t read your application or has only received a portion of it, perhaps your resume.
-In this case, you have the opportunity to express who you are from a clean slate.
+Some programs are blind, meaning that the interviewer hasn’t read your application or has only received a portion of it, usually the resume.
+In this case, you have the opportunity to show who you are from a relatively clean slate.
 This also means you have a lot of information to convey in a limited time, so being succinct and cogent in your answers really matters here.

 Led by Admissions Committee vs. Alumni vs. Second-Year MBAs

 Another difference in interviews is who is conducting the interview.
-Some programs have a dedicated MBA admissions committee, with members who are experienced in the interview process and have interviewed thousands of applicants.
-Other programs allow involved alumni to act as MBA admissions officers.
-Still, others use current students, typically second-year MBAs, to conduct interviews.
+Some programs have only their MBA admissions committee interview applicants.
+Other programs involve alumni to act as MBA admissions officers.
+Still, others use current students, typically second-year MBA candidates, to conduct interviews.
+Some schools stick to one of these whereas others will include all three.

 In any case, expect the interviewer to have a vested interest in protecting the reputation of the program.
-And understand that they may ask themselves, “Is this a person I would be happy to consider a classmate or fellow alum?"
-Ultimately, that's the message you're trying to leave behind.
+Understand that they will be asking themselves, “Is this a person I would be happy to consider a classmate or fellow alum?” and “Will this person make the school better?”
+Ultimately, these are the questions you're trying to answer with a resounding, “Yes!” in your interview.

 Video vs. In-Person